Anti-Sikh sentiment in Canada

 Within Canada, anti-Sikh sentiment has included hostility, prejudice, or discrimination against Canadian Sikhs as a religious and ethnic group.
 This form of racism has affected Sikhs in the country since Canada's Sikh community was established in 1897.
+In recent times, anti-Sikh hate speech has increased steeply in Canada.

+In 2026, in an extensive survey by the World Sikh Organization, it was reported that 91% of Sikhs have been targeted for being “visibly identifiable" and 80% of Sikh respondents have reported a rise in discrimination in the past five years.